einznoah/einznoah/README.md

 - Hello I'm Noah
 - Just coding in my freetime, must of my repos are private
-- You can reach me via email: noahnachtigal@gmail.com
+- You can reach me via email: noah@noah-nachtigal.de

 <!---
 einznoah/einznoah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.